wbbradley/ace/README.md

 Types are inferred but type annotations are also allowed/encouraged as documentation and sometimes necessary when types cannot be inferred.
-Zion does not support default type class instances by design (although, if a good design for that comes along, it might happen.)
+Zion rejects [intermediate type defaulting](https://kseo.github.io/posts/2017-01-04-type-defaulting-in-haskell.html) by design.
+Although, if a good design for that comes along, it might happen.

 ### Polymorphism